Commended in the Landscape Photographer of the Year 2017

 On Friday I was notified that an image I took in London last year was commended in the Landscape Photographer of the Year 2017.
 Said image will be in the forthcoming exhibition as well as the printed book.

-The image itself is of the Elizabeth Tower and the Shard.
+My entry into the Landscape Photographer of the Year 2017 is of the Elizabeth Tower and the Shard.
 But the two have been brought together by a long lens which compresses the perspective on these two very British icons.
-Without the long lens the image wouldn’t be the same.
-It’s not something that can be done closer than it is as you would be floating in mid-air.
+Without the long lens, the image wouldn’t be the same.
+It’s not something that can be done closer than it is as you would have to be floating in mid-air.

 A number of people have asked where the image is taken and all I’m going to say is London!
 The reason behind this is that so many are out to copy compositions etc that I want to keep this one just that little bit special and reserved for those in the know.